TomMoeras/eurovision_ranking_top10_calculator/README.md

 - Scoring systems with higher point totals have higher scaling factors to maintain proportional bonus impact
 - All systems are calibrated so that the odds bonus has a similar relative percentage of the score across all systems

-The scaling factors are designed to ensure that systems with higher base scores (like Top-Heavy Positional Proximity with ~130 points) provide proportionally equivalent bonuses to systems with lower base scores (like Top-Heavy Focus with ~45 points).

 Current scaling factors (with the default odds factor of 1.0):
 - Simple & Sweet: Scaling factor 1.0 (baseline, typical score ~50 points)
-- Eurovision Style: Scaling factor 1.4 (typical score ~68 points)
-- Positional Proximity: Scaling factor 2.0 (typical score ~100 points)
-- Top-Heavy Focus: Scaling factor 0.9 (typical score ~45 points)
-- Top-Heavy Positional Proximity: Scaling factor 2.6 (typical score ~130 points)
-- Extended Positional Proximity: Scaling factor 2.0
+- Positional Proximity Base: Scaling factor 2.0
-- Modified Top-Heavy Proximity: Scaling factor 2.2
+- TopHeavyPositionalProximity: Scaling factor 2.2

-These factors were adjusted from their previous values to ensure a more consistent proportional impact of the odds bonus across all scoring systems.

-The detailed log file now correctly displays the odds scaling factor used for each scoring system, making it easy to understand how bonus points were calculated.
+The detailed log file displays the odds scaling factor used for each scoring system, making it easy to understand how bonus points were calculated.

 ## Tiebreakers